ShippingEasy/shipping_easy-php/README.md

 #### Order Attributes

 The following is a list of attributes that should be provided to the ShippingEasy_Order object as a associative array.

+An example associative array for the create order API call may be found here: https://gist.github.com/twmills/8711096.

 **ext_order_identifier**
 : *Required.* The e-commerce system's order ID.